-They are: demographic shifts, wealth inequality, and access to information.
+These 3 forces are: demographic shifts, wealth inequality, and access to information.

 Big shifts have always had major effects on the world and as Morgan Housel writes, “An irony of studying history is that we often know exactly how a story ends, but have no idea where it began.”